Rotator Cuff Repair Surgery and

 Your physical therapy appointments will be 1-3 times per week, and your progression of movement in your shoulder will be the guide.
 At your appointments you will be encouraged to gain back some of your range of motion and increase the stability of your injured shoulder.
 You will start with the gradual movement of your shoulder in a free (non-forced) way with little weight or resistance, normally with very few repetitions of activity.
 Your shoulder will be stiff and painful at first, and simple, easy movements may seem challenging in the beginning.
 Don't be discouraged, your hard work will payoff in the end!

-At Home Stretching/Exercise - Your therapist will encourage and tell you just how important it is to commit to regular exercise at home as well as in the clinic.
+At Home Stretching/Exercise - Your therapist will encourage you and tell you just how important it is to commit to regular exercise at home as well as in the clinic.
 You should be doing homes exercises up to 3 times per day.
 They will give you the exercises and guidance based on your overall shoulder soreness level and your morning discomfort.

 Rehabilitation and Scar Tissue